-The following interview was a panel phone discussion in preparation for the International Builders’ Show, Custom Builder Central, with Epcon home builders Justin Bauer and Glenna Wilson.
+The following was a panel discussion, in preparation for the International Builders’ Show 2019, with Epcon Franchise Builders Justin Bauer and Glenna Wilson.

 With us today are Justin Bauer, president and managing partner at Midwest Development Partners in Ankeny, Iowa, as well as Glenna Wilson Owner of Charis Homes ‑‑ which is a zero energy ready custom home‑builder ‑‑ located in North Canton, Ohio.
 Thank you both for joining us.